 While your brand is engaging with customers within these groups, ensure that you are giving them a consistent brand experience.
 For that purpose, it’s important that you optimize your groups:

 - Do not forget to include your business’s website or blog URL in the group profile.
-Also, include your blog’s RSS feed in the group so when you publish a new post, it automatically gets shared with every group member.
+Also, include your blog’s RSS feed in the group so that it automatically gets shared with every group member when you publish a new post.

 - Get into the habit of nurturing the group by sending messages to members every week and driving traffic to your blog or website.